Akuryusu/linked-blog-starter-md/TCB Website.md

 It will represent a collection of detailed guides on how to assemble different circuits (main focus) and potentially other technical components.

 ### Main features
-- [ ] A library page with guides - catalogue and search bar ⏫
+- [ ] Main library page with guides ⏫

+- [ ] A search feature to allow workers to quickly locate specific circuits or tutorial topics without navigating through the entire library.

 - [ ] A page for each circuit.
 Will consist of a presentation on how to assemble and pop ups with information about the circuit and each of its components on click